East, Central and Southern Africa College of Physicians (ECSACoP)

 • positively impact 200 million lives.

-The conference will take place on 29–31 August 2024 in Uganda.
-Register to join colleagues from different parts of the continent and abroad to share best practices and build lasting networks.
+Register on the ECSACOP conference website to join healthcare colleagues from different parts of the continent and around the world to share best practice and build lasting networks.

 Useful resources